google/merror/README.md

 'Patching' is what allows us to declare code that must run on every error.
 The ability to add behaviour to the error domain using C++ and the interoperability it provides between different error types is what really sets MError apart from other approaches.

 MError macros find the error domain by its special name -- MErrorDomain -- via unqualified name lookup.
-There is no MErrorDomain in the global scope, so every file that usesMGError macros must explicitly specify its error domain.
+There is no MErrorDomain in the global scope, so every file that uses MError macros must explicitly specify its error domain.
 MError defines merror::Default -- an error domain with all common error-handling features for common users, including Status and logging with optional throttling.
 All that's needed to take advantage of this functionality is to create a local MErrorDomain alias pointing to merror::Default.

 ```
 constexpr auto MErrorDomain = merror::Default();